Cluster Exploration using Informative Manifold Projections: Experimental results

 \subsection{Attribute-based prior}

-The task in this case is to generate embeddings that factor out the structure of one or more selected attributes of the high-dimensional data in order to reveal the structure of the remaining attributes.
-We ran experiments using IMAPCE, ct-SNE and cPCA and compare their performance on both synthetic and real-world data.
+The task in this case is to generate embeddings that factor out the structure of one or more selected attributes of the high-dimensional data and reveal the structure of the remaining attributes.
+We ran experiments using IMAPCE, ct-SNE, cPCA and Fair-NeRV and compare their performance on both synthetic and real-world data.

-\subsubsection{synthetic data}
+\subsubsection{Synthetic data}

-The synthetic dataset \cite{revisitedctsne} consists of 1500 ten-dimensional points.
-All points are assigned to one of two clusters (with centers sampled from $\mathcal{N}(0,25)$) in the first four dimensions and one of three clusters (with centers sampled from $\mathcal{N}(0,1)$) in dimensions 5-6.
+The synthetic dataset \cite{revisitedctsne} consists of 1,500 ten-dimensional points.
+All points are assigned to one of two clusters (with centers sampled from $\mathcal{N}(0,25)$) in the first four dimensions and one of three clusters (with centers sampled from $\mathcal{N}(0,1)$) in dimensions five and six.
 For each point we add noise from $\mathcal{N}(0,0.01)$.
 The last four dimensions correspond to samples from $\mathcal{N}(0,1)$.
-To run IMAPCE (we set $\alpha = 1$, $\mu =200$) and cPCA, we define as prior data the first four dimensions and wish to generate embeddings that reveal the complementary cluster structure of dimensions 5-6.
-With the same goal, we implement ct-SNE (by selecting its hyperparameters according to \cite{revisitedctsne}) using the cluster labels of the first four dimensions as prior knowledge.
+To run IMAPCE (we set $\alpha = 1$, $\mu =200$) and cPCA, we define as prior data the first four dimensions and wish to generate embeddings that reveal the complementary cluster structure of dimensions five and six.
+With the same goal, we implement ct-SNE and Fair-NeRV using the cluster labels of the first four dimensions as prior.

-The generated embeddings are visualised in figures~\ref{fig:ex1-a}-\ref{fig:ex1-c} where prior data information is encoded according to shape and complementary structure according to color.
+The generated embeddings are shown in figures \ref{fig:ex1-a}-\ref{fig:ex1-d} where prior data information is encoded according to shape and complementary structure according to color.
 We observe that cPCA embeddings are clustered with respect to their shape, indicating that the structure of prior data is not removed.
-On the contrary, both ct-SNE and IMAPCE compute embeddings that factor out the prior information as there is mix of points with different shapes.
-However, ct-SNE fails to reveal the complementary cluster structure since embeddings with different colors are mixed.
-On the other hand, IMAPCE clearly groups the embeddings according to their colors, unveiling the complementary structure.
+On the contrary, ct-SNE, Fair-NeRV and IMAPCE compute embeddings that factor out the prior information as there is mix of points with different shapes.
+Fair-NeRV and IMAPCE seem to achieve a slightly better separation with respect to the green and red cluster than ct-SNE, unveiling the complementary structure to a better extent.

-The normalised Laplacian score was proposed \cite{ctSNE} in order to quantify the presence of some prior label information on a set of embeddings.
-This score takes values in [0, 1] and measures the label homogeneity within a user-selected neighborhood in an embedding set.
-If the embeddings remove the structure associated with some prior data labels, we expect the Laplacian to be large when computed with respect to these labels.